Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

             This should fit classifier.
 All the "work" should be done here.

             Note: assert is not a good choice here and you should rather use try/except blog with exceptions.
-This is just for short syntax.
              The y parameter must be set if the task is supervised learning.
             """